Data Centers in Dar es Salaam

 Internet Exchange Points (IXPs): The Tanzania Internet eXchange (TIX), operated by TISPA, is the primary hub for localizing traffic and reducing latency for domestic users.
 It is essential for efficient peering between local ISPs and content providers.

 Bare Metal: General availability of high-performance compute is growing as of September 2025.
-Options are available from regional specialists and global providers like Hivelocity to support localized workloads.
+Options are available from providers like Zenlayer and Hivelocity to support localized workloads.

 Power Analysis